jim-junior/reactjs-media/README.md

 #### Purchase interserver cloud hosting for $0.01 using our coupon.
   coupon: `sponsorreactjsmedia`
   You will get a discount off the first month and pay only $0.01.
+Visit [interserver here](https://www.interserver.net/r/656116)
 ___

 This package is developed by [Beingana Jim Junior](https://www.twitter.com/_jimjunior_) a fullstack Developer.
 The source code can be found on [Github](https://github.com/jim-junior/reactjs-media).